MaterializeInc/ephemeral-storage-setup-image/README.md

 # Bootstrap LVM

-This bootstrap container provides a solution for configuring local instance store volumes on cloud instances.
+This bootstrap container provides a solution for configuring local instance store volumes on cloud instances, by either combining them into an LVM volume group or using them as swap.

 ## Supported Cloud Providers